Our Professional Learning Model

 - SREB trainers provide these lead teachers with eight days of intensive, off-site training over several months.

-- As the teachers work through their first assignments with LDC or MDC tools, SREB coaches provide in-school, hands-on support.
+- As the teachers work through their first assignments with the powerful literacy or math practices, SREB coaches provide in-school, hands-on support.
 Teachers get feedback on instructional strategies and advice on, for example, literacy modules or the appropriate place in the math curriculum for formative assessment lessons.

 - Once lead teacher-facilitators have mastered the tools, the principal establishes professional learning communities for each discipline.
 The goal: Continuously seek and share information and strategies to enhance teaching effectiveness so students achieve more.

-- The lead teacher-facilitator introduces other teachers in the department to the framework by recruiting buddy teachers from those most interested in bringing LDC or MDC into their classrooms.
+- The lead teacher-facilitator introduces other teachers in the department to the framework by recruiting buddy teachers from those most interested in bringing powerful literacy and math practices into their classrooms.

 - The lead teacher works closely with the newer teachers as they learn.

 - SREB provides ongoing webinar support for principals and teacher teams.